 In this section, we investigate the proposed algorithm in respect of accuracy and show its relative robustness against problematic scenarios.
-Furthermore, we carry out a short parameter study in order to show the effects of several influencing variables on the performance of a WCDMA cell.
+Furthermorse, we carry out a short parameter study in order to show the effects of several influencing variables on the performance of a WCDMA cell.
 The parameters which remain constant throughout the section if not stated otherwise are listed in Table 1.
-We use a system scenario with a hexagonal cell layout and one surrounding tier, which corresponds to six NodeBs surrounding the considered NodeB.
-The mean transmission powers of the surrounding NodeBs forming the othercell transmission power are 3000mW for each, with a standard deviation of 200mW.